View Barbara Robertson's Obituary on emissourian.com and share memories

 |

+She is survived by four sons, Paul Robertson and wife Jannie, St. Clair, Donald Robertson Jr. and significant other Michelle, Union, John Robertson and wife Maryanne, O'Fallon, and Tommy Robertson and wife Lynette, Union; 15 grandchildren, Nicole, Miley, Nicholas, Kyle, Dana, Ava, Caannan, Kayla, Alex, Mason, Morgan, Matthew, Michael, Melissa and Brian; seven great-grandchildren, Jackson, Lincoln, Gunnar, Adam, Skylar, Lilly and Hayden, plus one on the way; two sisters, Brenda Fortner and husband Tom, St. Charles, and Pam Henderson and husband Steve, Scott City; many other family members and friends.

+Barbara was preceded in death by her husband, Donald Robertson, Sept.
+5, 2017, and her parents, James and Lucille Moore.

-A funeral service for Barbara Robertson, 73, Union, will be Thursday, May 21, at 7 p.m. at Oltmann Funeral Home, Union.
+Visitation for Barbara was held Thursday, May 21, from 4 to 7 p.m. at Oltmann Funeral Home, Union.

-Burial will be Friday, May 22, at 11:30 a.m. at Lightner Memorial Cemetery, Scott City.
+Burial was held Friday, May 22, at 11:30 a.m. at Lightner Memorial Cemetery, Scott City.

-Visitation will be Thursday, from 4 p.m. until the time of the service, at the funeral home.